Neurodiverse Communication

 Proximity

-They may need to lean in to process what the person is saying, lean in or on something to feel grounded or to seek distance during heightened anxiety.
+They may need to lean in to process what the person is saying, lean in or on something to feel grounded, or to seek distance during heightened anxiety.

 Direct

-Trying to talk in “fluffy” language to avoid being misinterpreted as rude drains an autistic person’s physical energy and their cognitive capacity [this is the total amount of information the brain can retain at any particular moment].
-Direct communicators are often mislabeled as rude or blunt instead of being straightforward.
+Trying to talk in indirect or 'fluffy' language to avoid being misinterpreted as rude drains a neurodivergent person’s physical energy.
+It also drains on their cognitive capacity, which is the total amount of information the brain can retain at any particular moment.

 Language Processing